allora-rc/aws-blockchain-node-runners/lib/allora/README.md

 Multiple processes run on the Allora Worker Node (EC2 instance):

-  - Docker container with the
+  - Docker container with the worker node logic that handles communnication bet
-  - Docker container running the model
+  - Docker container running the model server that reveal inferences to consumers

+Allora Public Head Nodes publish the Allora chain requests (requests for inferences from consumers) to Allora worker nodes.
+When a worker node is initialized, it starts with an environment variable called BOOT_NODES, which helps handle the connection and communications between worker nodes and the head nodes.

+The worker node (docker container) will call the function that invokes custom logic that handles.
+The request-response is a bidirectional flow from the Allora chain to the head nodes to the worker node and the model server that reveals inferences.

 ## Worker Node System Requirements